buildbot/buildbot/master/docs/tutorial/firstrun.rst

 This tutorial will take you from zero to running your first buildbot master and worker as quickly as possible, without changing the default configuration.

-This tutorial is all about instant gratification and the five minute experience: in five minutes we want to convince you that this project Works, and that you should seriously consider spending some more time learning the system.
+This tutorial is all about instant gratification and the five minute experience: in five minutes we want to convince you that this project works, and that you should seriously consider spending time learning the system.
 In this tutorial no configuration or code changes are done.

-This tutorial assumes that you are running on Unix, but might be adaptable easily to Windows.
+This tutorial assumes that you are running Unix, but might be adaptable to Windows.

 Thanks to virtualenv_, installing buildbot in a standalone environment is very easy.
 For those more familiar with Docker_, there also exists a :ref:`docker version of these instructions <first-run-docker-label>`.